amitopenwriteup/crossplane-system/lab6.md

 ### 3c.
 Edit the Composition — append a new pipeline step

 This is the append the lab is built around: the whole VPC step stays untouched; a second step is added to the `pipeline` array.
+(As the note in Module 1 explains, you could instead add `subnet` to the *first* step's `resources:` array with identical results — the separate-step structure here is for a clean, isolated diff per stage, not a functional requirement.)

 ```bash
 vi composition-vpcnetwork.yaml